 Once again, more of the childish schoolyard bully taunts of ‘you’re not man enough to be on my team.’

-Like I said earlier, perhaps you should find out a little bit more about me, and the others who are critical of your conduct before passing baseless ad hominem judgments on our masculinity?
+Like I said earlier, perhaps he should find out a little bit more about me, and the others who are critical of his conduct before passing baseless ad hominem judgments on our masculinity?